Pembroke College, Cambridge

 Pembroke College is a constituent college of the University of Cambridge, England.
-The college is the third-oldest college of the university and has over 700 students and fellows.
+The college is the third-oldest college of the university and has more than 700 students and fellows.
 It is one of the university's larger colleges, with buildings from almost every century since its founding, as well as extensive gardens.
 Its members are termed "Valencians".
 The college's Master is the art historian Rosalind Polly Blakesley.

 Pembroke has a level of academic performance among the highest of all the Cambridge colleges; in 2013, 2014, 2016, and 2018 Pembroke was placed second in the Tompkins Table.
 Pembroke contains the first chapel designed by Sir Christopher Wren and is one of only six Cambridge colleges to have educated a British prime minister, in Pembroke's case William Pitt the Younger.
 The college library, with a Victorian neo-gothic clock tower, has an original copy of the first encyclopaedia to contain printed diagrams.